aceslowman/Mumble/readme.md

 ## Bulletin

 Here you can make posts alerting your collective to upcoming events, or let them know that you really need a trumpet player.

+### Dependencies

+Images on Mumble utilize the intervention image library for resizing and formatting.
+More about it can be found here: http://image.intervention.io